kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - `$CONTAINER_SANDBOX_MOUNT_POINT` will not be set for non-`hostProcess` containers.
 - Volume mounts (including service account tokens) will be supported for privileged containers and will be mounted under the container volume.
 Programs running inside the container can either access volume mounts be using a relative path or by prefixing `$CONTAINER_SANDBOX_MOUNT_POINT` to their paths (example: use either `.\var\run\secrets\kubernetes.io\serviceaccount\` or `$CONTAINER_SANDBOX_MOUNT_POINT\var\run\secrets\kubernetes.io\serviceaccount\` to access service account tokens).
 These relative paths will be based on `Pod.containers.volumeMounts.mountPath`.
   - Note: We are prototyping a new approach to how the file system is created for `hostProcess` containers that would present the filesystem in a similar manner to non-hostProcess containers running on Windows (`c:\` (trailing \ included) would be the root instead of `c:\c\<container id>\`).
-  This would make it so files from volume mounts would be accessible via static paths.
-HostProcess containers would still have full access to the host file-system. https://github.com/microsoft/hcsshim/pull/1107 is tracking this exploratory work.
+  This would make it so files from volume mounts would be accessible via relative paths (ex: `/foo.exe` instead of needing to specify `$CONTAINER_SANDBOX_MOUNT_POINT/foo.exe`)
+  HostProcess containers would still have full access to the host file-system and `$CONTAINER_SANDBOX_MOUNT_POINT` would continue to be set so that workloads which already access files from inside volume months using this environment variable would continue to work without modification. https://github.com/microsoft/hcsshim/pull/1107 is tracking this exploratory work.
   This functionality will most-likely not be ready during Kubernetes v1.23 and any changes made to how volume mounts work would be done before this features becomes stable.